 Student Challenge Questions: Set Two

 Thank you for visiting!
 We hope you find these challenges helpful.
 They can be used as stand-alone assignments or to initiate class discussion.
 Since these are general, all-age challenges, you may need to modify them to fit the needs of your specific students.
-We encourage you to visit the Student Challenge topics in our forum to share your responses, experiences and any comments, questions or suggestions for future challenges.
-The forum can also be a place where your students provide their responses to get direct feedback from Monarch Watch staff!

 Student Challenges 11-13